 Used in Indian cooking for centuries, mustard oil is richer than olive oil in Omega 3.
 It also has a better ratio of Omega 3 vs. Omega 6 fatty acids than olive oil.

 Mungo beans or Urad dal is abundantly rich in Omega 3.
 French beans are also a good option if you are looking to enrich your diet with Omega 3.

 Who said the squash vegetables are boring?
 They pack a punch when it comes to Omega 3.
 Use them as soups, as part of your casseroles or have in a curry.

 The leafy greens are rich in iron, calcium and Omega 3 fatty acids.
 Broccoli, spinach, collards, kale are great alternatives to choose from.

-The king of fruits has an enviable Omega 3 vs. Omega 6 fatty acids ratio.
-Not just this, they are rich in protein and important vitamins and minerals.
+The king of fruits has an excellent Omega 3 vs. Omega 6 fatty acids ratio.
+Not just this, they are rich in protein and essential vitamins and minerals.

-Omega 3 fatty acids are needed for good skin, healthy hair, to fight cancer and inflammation, lowers triglycerides in the blood (they are responsible for causing heart diseases), essential for fetal development, increase immunity and have a whole lot of other benefits.
-Just by changing our snacking patterns or adding a spoonful of seeds in our diets can produce excellent results.
+Omega 3 fatty acids are needed for good skin, healthy hair, to fight cancer and inflammation, lowers triglycerides in the blood (they are responsible for causing heart diseases), essential for foetal development, increase immunity and have a whole lot of other benefits.
+Just changing our snacking patterns or adding a spoonful of seeds to our diets can produce excellent results.